kekker/demo/content/docs/getting-started/sandbox.md

 If you are a Linux user the cURL tool must be installed on your machine along with the operating system.
 If this is not the case or you want to update the tool check the distributions and installation instructions at [https://curl.haxx.se/download.html](https://curl.haxx.se/download.html)

-## Postman

-Postman is a handy tool to run API commands in a user-friendly interface.
-To open Postman click Run in Postman on top of the scenario description page.

-In Postman you will see pre-configured collection of API calls for Basic Scenario

-To set up your individual parameters click Edit on Purchase Order collection

-Go to Variables tab and fill in Login, Password and Channel from email.
-Click Update.